BryanL2303/BB-21st-Portal/README.md

     3. PUML diagrams have not been added yet.
     4. Have not updated use cases.
 3. The other files added to docs has not been updated.

+7 August 2024
+1. Updated from Ruby version 3.1.2 to 3.3.4
+2. Updated Browserslist: caniuse-lite with npx update-browserslist-db@latest

+13 August 2024
+1. Updated seedRecords to change Total Defense mastery names from basic ... mastery to bronze ... gold
+2. Fixed bug where the delete account button does nothing.
+But interaction after button press needs to be reconsidered
+3. Fixed bug where the custom fields header will appear for awards that does not have any custom fields
+4. Fixed bug where the results generation form will be stuck in an infinite loop for certain awards
+5. Fixed bug where the user creation form will show a default selected value for rank and level but it does not register when form is submitted
+6. Fixed bug where the uniform inspection form will not update itself when switching between boys
+7. Fixed bug where the custom description and fields on the frontend remains when switching between awards
+8. Updated known issues section to reflect fixed bugs